Robert B. Brewer

 Robert Burnham "Bob" Brewer (31 January 1924 – 5 December 1996) was a United States Army officer during World War II, assigned to E Company, 2nd Battalion, 506th Parachute Infantry Regiment, 101st Airborne Division.
-Brewer was portrayed without credit to the actor in one episode of the HBO miniseries Band of Brothers.
+Brewer was portrayed, without credit by Canadian actor Brandon Firla, in one episode of the HBO miniseries Band of Brothers.

 Early life

 Robert Burnham Brewer was born on 31 January 1924 in Fresno, California.

 Career

 Brewer was a Boy Scout.
 As a student at the Harvard School in Los Angeles, Brewer excelled in sports and enrolled in ROTC training.
 In 1942, he was commissioned as a second lieutenant in the U.S. Army and volunteered for duty with the newly forming airborne divisions.
 He was assigned to the 101st Airborne Division.
 Brewer was the assistant Platoon Leader of the Second Battalion's 81mm mortar platoon when he parachuted into Normandy on D-Day.
 Following the Division's return for rest and refitting in England, he was reassigned to the 1st Platoon, E Company, 2nd Battalion as assistant platoon leader.

 Brewer was seriously wounded during Operation Market Garden while taking point with the platoon's scouts, as E Company was advancing into Eindhoven.
 He was a tall officer and stood out from the other men.
 Winters sent orders for him to pull back, but he was shot by a sniper before he heard the orders.
 The round hit him in the throat below the jawline, knocking him down.
 Some of his men ran to his assistance but concluded he was too seriously wounded to survive, and left him to be cared for by the platoon medics.
-He and a medic who was shot while helping him were eventually helped by local people and evacuated to an aid station.
+He and medic Albert Mampre, who was shot while helping him, were eventually helped by local farmer, who stenched the flow of blood and dressed Brewer's wound.
+They were eventually evacuated to an aid station.
 Brewer rejoined E Company at the end of the war after he had recovered.

 Following his release from service at the end of the war, Brewer returned to California, married his high school sweetheart, Ruth Bradfield, and enrolled in pre-med courses at the University of California, Berkeley.
 At the end of his first year, he decided to accept an offer to rejoin the Army, this time as an officer with the Office of Strategic Services (OSS), forerunner to the Central Intelligence Agency (CIA).
 During training with the CIA, he ran into Amos Taylor, who had joined the CIA after the war as well, and the two became close friends.
 After training, he and his family moved to Tokyo, where he ran intelligence missions in Korea.
 After his stint in the Far East, he was reassigned to Fort Knox, Kentucky, and subsequently to Camp Peary, Virginia, where he trained soldiers in covert action.